Wizard (card game)

 Wizard is a trick-taking card game for three to six players designed by Ken Fisher of Toronto, Ontario in 1984.
 The game was first printed commercially in June 1986.
-The game is based on Oh Hell.
+The game is based on oh hell.

 A Wizard deck consists of 60 cards: a regular set of 52 playing cards (replaced with custom symbols and colours in some editions), 4 Wizards and 4 Jesters.
-The Jesters have the lowest value, then the one up to thirteen, with Wizards highest in value.
+The Jesters have the lowest value, then the two up to thirteen, then Aces and lastly Wizards as highest in value.